ariga/atlas/doc/md/cli/reference.md

 ```

 #### Details
-The `atlas schema` subcommand groups commands for working with Atlas schemas.
+The `atlas schema` command groups subcommands for working with Atlas schemas.

 ### atlas schema apply